wp-plugins/booking-calendar-contact-form/README.txt

 * New feature for applying taxes

+= 1.0.2 =
+* Compatible with the latest WordPress versions
+* New language translations
+* Fixed bugs in the language traslations
+* Interface updates
+* Fixed warning that appeared with PHP safe mode restrictions

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support

 == Upgrade Notice ==